Back up and recover from information loss

 After following the checklist in this section, you should have rearranged your storage devices, data types and backups in a way that makes your information more resistant to disaster.
 For example:

-In the new table you will have 3 copies of information: in the computer, in the office server and at home, in 2 places, and at least one copy outside the office.
-3-2-1 rule :)
+In the new table, you will have 3 copies of your information (on the computer, on the office server, and at home), in 2 places, and at least one copy outside the office.
+The 3-2-1 rule in action!

 Once you have completed your checklist, it's time to make the backup copies.